huangcong12/image-precision-ai-website/content/blog/mobile-product-photography-shopify.md

 4. **Macro capabilities** capture intricate product details
 5. **Consistent results** with less technical knowledge required

-When combined with AI enhancement tools like PhotoFixer & BG Remover, smartphone product photography can achieve results that rival professional studio setups at a fraction of the cost.
+When combined with AI enhancement tools like AI Product Image Enhancer - LC, smartphone product photography can achieve results that rival professional studio setups at a fraction of the cost.

 ## Essential Equipment for Smartphone Product Photography